 There is a vast array of cat beds on the market from relatively plain to fancy.
 A kitten will do just fine with a cardboard box and a soft blanket or a specially made cat bed, you are only limited by your budget, taste, and imagination.
 Be warned, while a cat bed is nice; they may prefer your lap or even the dog’s bed!

-Tip: Look for a bed which is machine washable.
+Tip: Look for a bed that is machine washable.

 You may or may not wish to groom your cat if it is shorthaired; it is entirely up to you.
 Many cats do enjoy the attention and time spent with their carer.
 A brush and a comb are a must for longhaired breeds who require daily grooming.